 Congratulations on starting your art business.

 Do you have your artist mission statement?
 Did you find it a challenge to write your mission statement?
-Share your thoughts in the comment section below.

-If you enjoyed this article don’t forget to sign up for my free weekly newsletter.
+Did you enjoy this article?
+Don’t forget to sign up for my free weekly newsletter.

 You can also join me on:

 Learn how to start, grow and monetize your online art business.